Operation Saber Strike

 Saber Strike is an annual international exercise held since 2010 by the United States Army Europe (USAREUR) focused on the Baltic States.
 The exercise spans multiple locations in Lithuania, Latvia and Estonia and involves approximately 2,000 troops from 14 countries.

 The exercise trains participants on command and control as well as interoperability with regional partners and consists of a brigade-level command post exercise and computer assisted exercise, as well as company-level field and situational training exercises.
 It also features the integration of United States close air support (CAS) with partner nation ground forces and the demonstration of United States Expeditionary Medical Support (EMEDS) capability.

-This theater security cooperation exercise provides commanders and their staffs practical experience in organizing, controlling and supporting coalition operations and allows the United States, NATO and participating nations to demonstrate their own roles in contributing regional and global stability by strengthening international military partnerships, enhancing multinational interoperability and preparing participants for worldwide contingency operations.
+This theater security cooperation exercise provides commanders and their staffs practical experience in organizing, controlling and supporting coalition operations and allows the United States, NATO and participating nations to demonstrate their own roles in contributing and enhancing multinational interoperability and preparing participants for worldwide contingency operations.

 2011-2020

 2011

-Saber Strike 2011 was the first of what will be an ongoing cooperative training effort between the four nations bonded by the War in Afghanistan and is intended to increase the combat readiness of forces preparing to deploy in support of the ISAF.
-The exercise included a command post, a field training and situational training exercise that are aimed at training the participating countries to operate more effectively together.
+Saber Strike 2011 was the first of what would be an ongoing cooperative training effort between the four nations bonded by the War in Afghanistan, intended to increase the combat readiness of forces preparing to deploy in support of the ISAF.
+The exercise included a command post, a field training and situational training exercise aimed at training the participating countries to operate more effectively together.
 The tasks trained in this exercise were specifically designed to prepare the troops for operations in Afghanistan and included improvised explosive device defeat training, convoy and patrol operations, and cordon and search operations.

 Saber Strike was a multinational exercise taking place at the Ādaži Training Area in Latvia, which involved units from Latvia, Lithuania, Estonia, Poland, the United States 56th Stryker Brigade, the United States 172nd Infantry Brigade and the United States 16th Sustainment Brigade.
 The exercise was not only a training opportunity, but also a sign of importance of the relationships among the participating nations.
-The United States Army and the Baltic States conducted an opening ceremony for Saber Strike 2011 at the Ādaži Training Area in October 18.
+The United States Army and the Baltic States conducted an opening ceremony for Saber Strike 2011 at the Ādaži Training Area on October 18.